The DCS shall sample each process state variable with an identifier, a time

 Each actions done locally by operators

-Any error shall be detected and an error message shall be generated and communicated to the GCS core systems.
+Any error shall be detected and an error message shall be generated and

 Configuration